-To be eligible for the contest, submissions must be for for-profit micro-businesses (5 employees or less) and potentially be located within the NRSA (Neighborhood Revitalization Strategy Area).
+To be eligible for the contest, submissions must be for for-profit micro-businesses (5 employees or fewer) and be located within the NRSA (Neighborhood Revitalization Strategy Area).
 This area has been identified by the City of Winston-Salem as being prime for needed development and investment.

 Lastly, the proposed business must create low- to moderate-income jobs and/or provide benefit to the low-to moderate-income community.

 - Tuesday, January 22 - Informational kick-off meeting.

 - March 15 - Business Proposals due (2-page maximum)

 - Mail, e-mail, fax, or deliver to Office of Business Inclusion & Advancement.
 Only typed documents accepted.

 - Include a completed Business Plan Contest Application with your submission.

 - Business Proposals must be attached to e-mail in Word or PDF form and not written in the body of the email

 - Include "Business Plan Contest" in the subject line

 - Submissions will be reviewed and the most viable business plans will move to the final round